mmomtchev/magickwand.js/README.md

 The project is currently to be considered of beta quality, but it is actively developed because of it its special status as SWIG Node-API showcase project.

 It is feature-complete and it should be reasonably stable.
 It is designed to be well-suited for server-side use with an Express.js-like framework.
 It has been debugged for memory leaks and, and when only asynchronous methods are used, should never block the event loop.
+See also [Security](#security).

 There is also a [medium article about using the new Node-API support in SWIG](https://mmomtchev.medium.com/effortlessly-porting-a-major-c-library-to-node-js-with-swig-napi-3c1a5c4a233f) in case you are interested in porting another C++ library to Node.js.